 Both averted and played straight in Dark Souls.
 Compared to melee weapons, the standard bows and crossbows do little damage.
 Their typical use for the player is to get an enemy's attention and draw them away from a group.
 However, they do stagger you, which can leave you open for melee enemies to tear you apart.

-This is a core mechanic for your enemies in Lord Of The Rings Shadow Of Mordor: Tallion is a ranger/lich with supernatural Bullet Time bow powers, so to even the odds his enemies can obtain the power to negate ALL arrow powers.
+This is a core mechanic for your enemies in Middle-earth: Shadow of Mordor: Talion is a ranger/lich with supernatural Bullet Time bow powers, so to even the odds his enemies can obtain the power to negate ALL arrow powers.
 That's right; if an orc warchief/lieutenant levels up and takes the right feats, any and all arrows bounce off their flesh and armor.
 However, the minions and red barrel tenders might find it not-so-pathetic...

 She tries to pull the Implacable Manslow walk right after getting shot, explaining that she can walk right up and hit him while he's still reloading his crossbow, but it doesn't work out because she faints halfway there.